If you have a commercial aspiration, you need a marketing plan.

 Clearly, a circumstance that’s a threat to one brand can be an opportunity for another.

 And that’s the whole point of this exercise.
-It helps you identify your strengths and weaknesses in your current market environment.
+It helps you identify your strengths and weaknesses in your target market.

-From here, you can start forming the short- and long-term goals of your marketing strategies – whether that’s to play up your strengths or bolster your weaknesses.
+From here, you can start forming the short- and long-term goals of your marketing strategy – whether that’s to play up your strengths or bolster your weaknesses.

 At the top of your aspirational hierarchy, you have business objectives.
 For example: